Steven Kwan: Minor leagues

-2022 - Rookie season
+Major leagues

 On April 2, 2022, the Guardians announced that Kwan had been named to the Opening Day roster.
 He made his MLB debut on Opening Day as the starting right fielder on April 7, and recorded his first major league hit off Kansas City Royals reliever Scott Barlow.
 After making his debut, he became just the sixth player since at least 1901 to have a five-hit game within his first three major league games, and also became the first player since at least 1901 to reach base safely 15 times in his first four games.
 He saw 116 pitches before he swung and missed, the most for any batter to start his career since 2000.

 Kwan was named American League Rookie of the Month for April and September 2022.
 He hit his first major league home run on May 5 off of José Berríos.
+On September 25, Kwan hit his first career grand slam off of Joe Barlow of the Texas Rangers.

 In 2022, Kwan had the lowest percentage of hard-hit balls in the majors (18.9%), the highest called-strike percentage in the majors (24.5%), and batted .298/.373/.400 with six home runs, 52 RBIs, 19 stolen bases, and 25 doubles alongside 62 walks and 60 strikeouts over 147 games.
 Kwan's 62 walks compared to 60 strikeouts made him the first rookie to record more walks than strikeouts since Dustin Pedroia in 2007.
 On defense, Kwan was awarded the American League's left field Gold Glove Award.
 He was named a finalist for the American League Rookie of the Year Award, alongside Adley Rutschman and Julio Rodríguez.

+In 2023, Kwan had the lowest strikeout percentage in the AL (10.4%) and the lowest maximum exit velocity (105.2 mph), while batting .268/.340/.370 with five home runs, 54 RBIs, and 21 stolen bases.
+He won his second consecutive Gold Glove Award for American League left fielders.

+In 2024, Kwan batted .292/.368/.425 with 14 home runs and 83 RBIs.
+He also won his third consecutive Gold Glove Award for American League left fielders.

+In 2025, Kwan batted .272/.330/.374 with 11 home runs, 56 RBI, and 21 stolen bases.
+He also won his fourth consecutive Gold Glove Award for American League left fielders.

 Personal life

 Kwan is of Chinese and Japanese descent.
+His paternal grandparents are from Guangzhou, China, whereas his maternal grandparents are from Yamagata Prefecture, Japan.
+He was nearly recruited to play for the Japanese national baseball team in international competition 2023 World Baseball Classic, but was found to be ineligible.
+In 2024, he expressed his interest in playing for Japan in future competitions.
+In February 2025, Kwan married girlfriend Samantha Moy in a courthouse wedding.